There are rumors and e-mails going around about

 flare up.
-This is true of any candle, be it gel, paraffin, soy, beeswax.
+This is true of any candle, be it gel, paraffin, soy, or beeswax.
 Proper measuring is a must, any book on candle making gives the ratio of fragrance to wax and also warns of using too much.
 When the fragrance is added to the melted wax, it must be stirred well to incorporate thoroughly.
 When you stir gel wax before pouring then the resulting candle has a lot of bubbles.
-To avoid this, some do not stir well enough, leaving pockets of fragrance trapped in the trapped in the wax or causing the fragrance to separate from the I carefully measure the exact amount of essential oils added to every batch of our candles and stir thoroughly before pouring.
+To avoid this, some do not stir well enough, leaving pockets of fragrance trapped in the wax or causing the fragrance to separate from the I carefully measure the exact amount of essential oils added to every batch of candles and stir thoroughly before pouring.
 I make an extra candle out of every batch that I burn as a means of testing the batch.
 If the candle has too many bubbles then I place them in a sunny location for a few hours as this gently heats the wax and lets the bubbles escape.
-Gel candles are supposed to have smaller flame than traditional candles.
+Gel candles are supposed to have a smaller flame than traditional candles.
 Trim wicks to 1/4 inch before lighting.
 Do not burn gel candles for more than 2 hours at a time.
-Let cool completely before moving a gel candle, do not move while while gel is liquified.
+Let cool completely before moving a gel candle, do not move while gel is liquified.
 Do not use if the container is cracked.